 Champion Showman will be chosen from first place winners in Showmanship Classes 1 through 5.

-Herdsmanship: The Market Livestock Committee will award Market Goat herdsmanship awards.
-Three awards will be given for large and small clubs.
+The Market Livestock Committee will award Market Goat herdsmanship awards.
+Three awards will be given for large and small clubs based on number of pens.
 Cash prizes of \$25, \$20, and \$15 will be paid per placing.